-This Notification Decision Tree (NDT) will help in deciding whether a notification is required and the timeframe in which that notification should be made.
+This Notification Decision Tree (NDT) will help approved providers to determine if a notification to the Regulatory Authority is required and the timeframe in which that notification should be made.

 If a notification is needed, you will be directed to the